fredilarsen/ModuleInterface/examples/WebPage/README.md

    You should see a JSON string with all available settings.
 If not, web server and database setup must be checked.
 You should get an error message in the browser.
 Try to use this to find out what is wrong.
 Check db_config.php.
 2. Try to manually get current values from the database by inputting the following in the address field of a browser:
       ```http://localhost/get_currentvalues.php```
    You should see a JSON string with all current values.
-If not, use another tool like HeidiSql for checking if rows have been created in the currentvalues table.
+If not, use another tool like HeidiSql for checking if rows have been created in the currentvalues table (most relevant if you have added new modules or more variables).
+But you should get a nice JSON response with names and values.
-3. If manual test succeeds but no action from master, re-check the master device IP settings and try pørogramming the master again, and check all connections.
+3. If manual tests succeed but there are no values delivered from the master, re-check the master device IP settings and try programming the master again, and check all connections.
 4. Run a scan and see if the ModuleMasterHttp is present in your network.
 A simple way to do this is to run the free app "Fing" on an Android phone or tablet.
 You should see the IP address you assigned to your master present in the Fing list.

 ### Credits